Android App Permissions Explained for HappyMod [2026]

 - The Request: “Turn on Accessibility Service for [App Name]?”

 - The Risk: This is a powerful tool designed for blind or disabled users.
 It can read text on the screen and tap buttons for you.
-Hackers use it to create Keyloggers.
+Hackers use it to create keyloggers.
 They record everything you type, including passwords.

 - Verdict: This is a major red flag.
 Legitimate games do not need Accessibility Services.